bartkobe/trading-journal/docs/USER_GUIDE.md

 - Fees, Notes, Tags

 **Calculated Metrics**:
-- P&L (profit/loss)
+- P&L (profit/loss) - shows empty for open trades
-- P&L % (percentage)
+- P&L % (percentage) - shows empty for open trades
-- Net P&L (after fees)
+- Net P&L (after fees) - shows empty for open trades
-- Entry Value, Exit Value
+- Entry Value, Exit Value - shows empty for open trades
-- Holding Period (hours and days)
+- Holding Period (hours and days) - shows empty for open trades
-- Is Winner, Is Loser, Is Breakeven
+- Is Winner, Is Loser, Is Breakeven - false for open trades
+- **Status**: "Open" or "Closed" column indicates trade status

+**Note**: Open trades are included in CSV exports.
+Their exit-related fields (exitDate, exitPrice, P&L, etc.) will be empty in the CSV until the trade is closed.

 ### Using Exported Data